Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 460 SE will be a lot (about 40%) more effective at FSAA than the GeForce GTX 650 Ti 2GB, and able to handle higher resolutions more effectively. (explain)
+The GeForce GTX 460 SE should be a lot (more or less 40%) better at AA than the GeForce GTX 650 Ti 2GB, and also should be able to handle higher screen resolutions while still performing well. (explain)

 GeForce GTX 460 SE 20800 Mpixels/sec